vuhung16au/pdf-splitter/README.md

 If you want to deploy your own instance, the easiest way is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Security

+- All PDF processing happens client-side in the browser
+- No data is sent to any server
+- Files are never stored on the server
+- File size limit (100MB) prevents browser performance issues